Which place is cheaper, Philadelphia or Washington?

 Each neighborhood in Washington has its own distinct appeal, so there are pleny of areas to explore.
 The length of your ideal trip is an individual decision.
 With so much to do, one day is probably not enough time to see everything.

-With theater and nightlife around the historic city of Philadelphia, there's plenty to do.
+With theater and nightlife around the cultural city of Philadelphia, there's plenty to do.
 Anyone can find something fun to do here.
 One of the main draws to the area is the museums.
 But since there are so many activities, you'll likely want to spend more than one day exploring.

 Washington is a fun place to experience.
 It will give you the chance to have new experiences.
 But since there are so many activities, you'll likely want to spend more than a weekend exploring.